 To facilitate open access, some journal publishers are including Article Processing Charges (APCs) in journal subscription deals, so authors can make their research articles open access at no additional cost.
 The Library spends the bulk of its resource budget on journal subscription fees and currently has journal subscriptions with all the major publishers.
 The Library now has agreements with some of them that cover the cost of APCs for researchers at the university.

-The Edinburgh Napier University Open Access Policy states that we are a Green open access route university, encouraging researchers to deposit their research in the repository.
-However, to make full advantage of publisher deals, the information below can help you find out whether the publisher of your target journal is part of one of these deals.
-Regardless of whether you make use of these deals or not, you still need to deposit your work in the research repository.
+The Edinburgh Napier University Open Access Policy states that we are a green open access route university, encouraging researchers to deposit all their research in the repository.
+However, these agreements mean we can sometimes support authors with gold open access as well.
+To take advantage of publisher deals, the information below can help you find out whether the publisher of your target journal is included.
+Regardless of whether you make use of these agreements or not you still need to deposit your work in the research repository.

 |British Psychological Society||All authors with a BPS membership will not be charged an APC when they publish in the following journals published by Wiley:

 When you’re submitting your article in Wiley’s submission system, select British Psychological Society as the funder.
 Check the BPS Members Benefits webpage for full details.

 |Cambridge University Press||An agreement covers the open access publication of all research articles at no additional cost for authors.|

 |Edinburgh University Press||25% discount on APCs.|